anonymoussynon/Nuclear-Sunset/docs/main/faq.md

 - **Shimmering/Sparkling/Firefly Objects - Why do some objects shimmer?**
   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.

-- **Size - Why is Uranium Fever so large?**
+- **Size - Why is Nuclear Sunset so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with the original downloads alone requiring 50GB.

-- **Skill Tags - How do skill tags work in Uranium Fever?
+- **Skill Tags - How do skill tags work in Nuclear Sunset?
 I do not see the 15 point increase I am used to?**
-  - Uranium Fever uses classic skill tagging, meaning that that all skill points input into the tagged skill are doubled per level up (each one skill point you have per level up would count as 2 for a tagged skill).
+  - Nuclear Sunset uses classic skill tagging, meaning that that all skill points input into the tagged skill are doubled per level up (each one skill point you have per level up would count as 2 for a tagged skill).

 - **Sky - Why is my sky black?
 How do I fix it?**
-  - You used the `Low` preset in [Configuring Game Settings](https://uraniumfever.net/docs/main/setup#-configuring-game-settings-), which breaks critical rendering functions.
+  - You used the `Low` preset in [Configuring Game Settings](https://nuclearsunset.net/docs/main/setup#-configuring-game-settings-), which breaks critical rendering functions.

-- **SPECIAL - What do SPECIAL do in Uranium Fever?**
+- **SPECIAL - What do SPECIAL do in Nuclear Sunset?**
   - **All SPECIALS:**
     - All grant extra items in starting gear in both Wastelands and various DLCs.
     - Contribute the the players size during character creaton.